 - Two types networks depending on areas/device densities

 - Fixed areas with different device densities

 - Fixed device density with variable sizes of areas due to the number of devices

 - Three types of information flow

 - Upstream

 - Downstream

 - Both directions of up and down

-- Link failure rates considered for loss of a loss and addition of a new node
+- Link failure rates considered for loss of a node (or route) and addition of a new node

-- They are related to link quality and energy detection information and congestion/contention.
+- They are related to link quality and congestion/contention.

+- Link quality can be used for a metric to determine optimal routes.

+- Energy detection information and SNR

 - Various types of devices:

 - Origin, neighbors, and destination

 - PAN coordinator and normal node

 - Entry point and exit point

 - Fixed device and mobile device